KarolinaTchiling/yu-circle/README.md

 ##### Add a comment reply (when comment is not a top level comment):

 ```
-// The postId is in the URL, that is the post that the comment is
+// Make sure to include the parentId, so that this reply's to
-// attached to (In this example it is '/1').
+// a comment, and not a post.
 curl -X POST http://localhost:8080/comments\
      -H "Content-Type: application/json" \
      -d '{